newrelic/nr1-cloud-optimize/catalog/documentation.md

 Users of Cloud Optimize are able to select the hosts, regions and other configurations to specify their unique business use cases.

-This application supports AWS, GCP, and Azure cloud infrastructures.
+This application supports AWS, GCP, Azure and Alibaba cloud infrastructures.

 > In-Context Application Optimization requires APM